oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_vnic_attachment_facts_module.rst

                 <td>on success</td>
                 <td>
                                             <div>The Oracle-assigned VLAN tag of the attached VNIC.
 Available after the attachment process is complete.</div>
+                                            <div>However, if the VNIC belongs to a VLAN as part of the Oracle Cloud VMware Solution, the `vlanTag` value is instead the value of the `vlanTag` attribute for the VLAN.
+See <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Vlan'>Vlan</a>.</div>
                                             <div>Example: `0`</div>
                                         <br/>
                                     </td>